 If you’re looking for a market further south, head to Kingston-Upon-Thames, where they have their own alpine village and snow-covered trees.

-Here you’ll stumble upon Southbank Christmas Market (open from the 10th November) before making your way to London Bridge Market (opens 30th November).
+Here you’ll stumble upon Southbank Christmas Market in 2020 (opening approximately from the 10th November) before making your way to London Bridge Market (opens around the 30th November).
 It’s the perfect walk on a crisp winter evening.

 With plenty of festive goings-on, the city is such a great place to explore for a day trip (or a little longer).
-Bath’s Christmas markets open from the 23rd November and close a little earlier than other cities on the 10th December.
+Bath’s Christmas markets in 2020 open around the 23rd November and close a little earlier than other cities (usually) around the 10th December.

 Perched right in the city centre, next to St George’s Plateau outside St George’s Hall on Lime Street.
-Liverpool’s Christmas market is one lovely place to explore.
+Liverpool’s Christmas market in 2020 is one lovely place to explore.

 With its very own Helter Skelter, ice bar and plenty of Victorian-style wooden cabins, Nottingham comes alive with lashings of festive cheer during the winter months.

 Make sure to head onto the ice-rink too, it’s the largest in the region.
-The markets open from 17th November until the 31st December.
+The markets usually open from the 17th of November until the 31st of December.

 The city centre of Plymouth is transformed into a Christmas wonderland of stalls, entertainment and plenty of fun from the 30th November until the 21st December.

 Make sure to stop off at the Loco About Cocoa and Hunters Brewery cabin for a cheeky tipple.

-Christkindelmarkt is Leeds is possibly one of England’s most established Christmas Markets which has oodles of log cabins, pop-up bars and entertainment that’s great to experience when in the city centre.
+Christkindelmarkt is Leeds is possibly one of England’s most established Christmas Markets in 2020.
+It has oodles of log cabins, pop-up bars and entertainment that’s great to experience when in the city centre.

-St Nicholas Fair in York is one fun place to visit during Christmas in this historic city.
-Open from the 16ht November until the 22nd December, it’s a great place to indulge in lots of Christmas cheer, you’ll also be able to gorge on the best local grub and Yorkshire’s best beers.
+Open approximately from the 16th of November until the 22nd of December, it’s a great place to indulge in lots of Christmas cheer, you’ll also be able to gorge on the best local grub and Yorkshire’s best beers.

-The fair takes place between Parliament Street, St Sampson’s Square and The Judge’s Lodging.
+The fair usually takes place between Parliament Street, St Sampson’s Square and The Judge’s Lodging.

 The market takes place in a few spots around Cardiff City Centre (in St John Street, Working Street, Hills Street, Trinity Street and the Hayes) which is all easy to explore.

 Make sure to visit the cabins of Hollybush Crafts, Wild Sage & Co and gorge on all the cheese at Snowdonia Cheese Company’s cabin!

 Head to the city centre (Broad Street) and explore the log cabins of The Charcuterie Board, Demijohn and Winter Warmers that serve one of the best Glühweins around.

-George Square Christmas market opens from the 25th November until 29th December, whilst St Enoch Christmas Market opens from the 9th November until the 22nd December.
+On the other hand, St Enoch Christmas Market in 2020 opens from around the 9th of November until the 22nd of December.

 Don’t forget to partake in the Santa Dash too!
 It’s a 5k run through the city (dressed as Santa) that’s all for charity.
 With thousands of people running, you’ll need to apply here before choosing to dash over.

 …And last, but not least, Belfast

-Belfast’s Christmas Market opens from 18th November until the 23rd December and is nestled within Belfast City Hall grounds and Donegall Square North.
+Belfast’s Christmas Market in 2020 opens around the 18th November until the 23rd December and is nestled within Belfast City Hall grounds and Donegall Square North.

-If you’re travelling with children, make sure to post a letter in Santa’s post box (in the grounds of the Belfast Christmas Market) by Tuesday 19 December – he will then write back just in time for Christmas Day! 🎄
+If you’re travelling with children, make sure to post a letter in Santa’s post box (in the grounds of the Belfast Christmas Market) by Tuesday 19 December – he will then write back just in time for Christmas Day.